Sources: Guaido allies take slice of first Venezuela budget

 Another 11% is earmarked for diplomatic envoys in the countries that recognize Guaidó as interim president.
 There’s also money to strengthen the opposition’s communications outreach and judicial cooperation abroad.
 The money comes from an estimated $11.6 billion in frozen Venezuelan assets abroad, much of it proceeds from oil sales and the earnings of Houston-based CITGO, a subsidiary of state oil giant PDVSA, that the Trump administration took away from Maduro but until now had refused to hand over to Guaidó.

-Francisco Rodriguez, a Venezuelan economist who used to work in the National Assembly, said said that he welcomes good pay for elected officials working in the public’s interest.
+Francisco Rodriguez, a Venezuelan economist who used to work in the National Assembly, said that he welcomes good pay for elected officials working in the public’s interest.
 But he said the opposition and the U.S.′ efforts would be better spent assisting Venezuelans devastated by the country’s collapse, including the estimated 5 million migrants who have fled their homes in recent years and have no savings to fall back on amid the coronavirus pandemic.

 “It’s deeply disturbing that legislators would be willing to approve a generous compensation package for themselves without having yet found the time to discuss how they can use the funds at their disposal to help Venezuelans now living on the verge of starvation,” said Rodriguez.